stubbsda/synarmosma/README.md

-The Synarmosma library consists of approximately 20,000 lines of C++ code and has been tested on the Linux (x86, x86-64 and ARMv6), OS X (x86-64) and OpenBSD (x86 and x86-64) platforms.
-The library's external dependencies consist of the Boost library (www.boost.org), Victor Shoup's number-theoretic library NTL (www.shoup.net/ntl) and an implementation of LAPACK for certain dense matrix operations.
+The Synarmosma library consists of approximately 20,000 lines of C++ code and has been developed and tested in a Linux (x86, x86-64 and ARMv6) environment.
+The library's external dependencies consist of the Boost library (www.boost.org), Victor Shoup's number-theoretic library NTL (www.shoup.net/ntl), the Gnu multiprecision library (www.gmplib.org) and an implementation of LAPACK for certain dense matrix operations.
 The Synarmosma library is released under the Gnu Public License version 3.0 (see LICENSE.txt or www.fsf.org/licensing for details).